MilenTecle/random-destination/README.md

 4. I used this code to get a random choice of a city generated to the user:
     - https://pynative.com/python-random-choice/

 5. I used the steps and code from the Love Sandwich project to get the google spreadsheet connected.
-Additionally I used this guide:
+Additionally I used these guides:
    - https://data-flair.training/blogs/read-data-from-google-sheets-using-python/
   and some code from here:
     - https://aryanirani123.medium.com/read-and-write-data-in-google-sheets-using-python-and-the-google-sheets-api-6e206a242f20